seL4/docs/Hardware/hifive-p550.md

 The SoC technical reference manual can be found [on GitHub](https://github.com/eswincomputing/EIC7700X-SoC-Technical-Reference-Manual/releases).

-The P550 arrives with the following boot process from the SPI flash:
+The HiFive P550 arrives with the following boot process from the SPI flash:

 1. Firmware starts
 2. OpenSBI starts